theforeman/forklift/docs/development.md

 You need the AD controller with domain controller you want to test this against.
 Easiest is to install Windows server (ideally core to save resources, but its harder to install AD and setup DNS).
-This controller doesn't need to be searchable in your environmnet, we will point libvirt there.
+This controller doesn't need to be searchable in your environment, we will point libvirt there.

 I will be using the domain `example.com` and expect your AD controller runs on IP `192.0.2.8`.